 If all of our Tampa and New Port Richey patients’ refractive disorders were limited to nearsightedness and farsightedness, prescribing accurate vision correction would be a relatively straightforward process.
 For many people, however, an additional refractive error may in play.
 This error, known as astigmatism, is an irregularity of the cornea or lens that interferes with the refraction of incoming light, often complicating an existing case of nearsightedness or farsightedness in the process.
-Fortunately, our dedicated team at The Eye Doctors can correct these aberrations to a high degree of precision.
+Fortunately, our dedicated team at True Eye Experts can correct these aberrations to a high degree of precision.

 One of the trickiest aspects of astigmatism is how many different forms it can take.
 There are two primary categories of the disorder, an irregularly-shaped cornea (he most common category) and an irregularly-shaped lens (known as lenticular astigmatism).
 The irregularities themselves can be quite subtle and complex as well.
 Football-shaped bulges and other deviations from the cornea’s spherical norm may occur along any of the eye’s meridians, or angles (as one might consider the hour hands of clock dividing the clock face into angles).
 You may have one nearsighted meridian and one farsighted meridian in the same eye, and the two eyes can have completely different astigmatic patterns.
 Add this on top of an elongated or foreshortened eyeball, and you can end up with a very interesting refractive mix indeed!

-Diagnosing and treating astigmatism effectively requires the right skill, tools and experience — all of which our New Port Richey and Tampa eye doctor can ready provide.
-We use a variety of evaluation methods can help us understand the exact nature of your condition, from standard vision testing using a phoropter to retinoscopy (an examination of how light is entering the eye) and detailed corneal measurements using a keratometer.
+Diagnosing and treating astigmatism effectively requires the right skill, tools, and experience — all of which our New Port Richey and Tampa eye doctor can readily provide.
+We use a variety of evaluation methods that can help us understand the exact nature of your condition, from standard vision testing using a phoropter to retinoscopy (an examination of how light is entering the eye) and detailed corneal measurements using a keratometer.
 Great care is taken to note not only your “sphere” measurement (always a factor in correcting nearsightedness or farsightedness) and your “cylinder” measurement.
 The sphere records the degree of your less-distorted meridian, while the cylinder records the degree of your more-distorted meridian.
 These two measurements are added up to get your total vision correction prescription.